Kootenay Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 5.2% in September 2025, down 1.0 percentage points from August.
-Compared to September last year (5.9%), the rate has decreased by 0.7 percentage points.
+The unemployment rate was 5.7% in October 2025, up 0.5 percentage points from September.
+Compared to October last year (4.8%), the rate has increased by 0.9 percentage points.

 Employment: Regional vs Local Patterns